-These Consolidated Financial Statements are prepared in thousands Euros ("EUR thousand").
+These consolidated financial statements have been prepared in thousands of euros ("thousands of EUR").

 2.2.
-Changes in accounting policies
+Changes in the accounting policies

-During the year ended 31 December 2020, the Group applied the following new and revised IFRS and IFRIC interpretations:
+During the year ended 31 December 2021, the Group applied the following new and revised IFRS and IFRIC interpretations: